andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  I may not have re-run all code from scratch under 3.2.3.
 If you encounter problems then please contact me.

+I have functionalised code where practical, though I did not go back everywhere and replace original non-function code with functions; further improvements are no doubt possible.

 The full list of directories and code is now given.

 code/